saifkhan13483-max/learnnew/replit.md

 The course content is stored in a static data structure and displayed through an interactive interface featuring a collapsible sidebar navigation, markdown-based lesson content with syntax highlighting, progress tracking, and seamless lesson-to-lesson navigation.

+## Recent Changes

+**November 6, 2025:**
+- Fixed duplicate lesson title display issue: LessonContent component now accepts an optional `lessonTitle` prop and uses useRef to track and skip the first H1 element in markdown content when it matches the lesson title.
+This prevents double rendering of titles since the Lesson component already displays the title in its header.

 ## User Preferences

 Preferred communication style: Simple, everyday language.